-Transform Rockford is a broad based coalition of community partners seeking to lift Rockfor out of the problems we have fallen into, to become transformed into one of the best cities of the nation.
+Transform Rockford is a broad-based coalition of community partners seeking to lift Rockford out of the problems we have fallen into, to become transformed into one of the best cities of the nation.

 Carpenter’s Place provides the necessary tools to rebuild life for those who are homeless.